OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 * **WebApplicationInfo** - The parent of the following elements.
 * **Id** - The client ID of the add-in This is an application ID that you obtain as part of registering the add-in.
 See [Register an Office Add-in that uses SSO with the Azure AD v2.0 endpoint](register-sso-add-in-aad-v2.md).
 * **Resource** - The URL of the add-in.
 This is the same URI (including the `api:` protocol) that you used when registering the add-in in AAD.
-The domain part of this URI should match the domain, including any subdomains, used in the URLs in the `<Resources>` section of the add-in's manifest.
+The domain part of this URI must match the domain, including any subdomains, used in the URLs in the `<Resources>` section of the add-in's manifest and the URI must end with the client ID in the `<Id>`.
 * **Scopes** - The parent of one or more **Scope** elements.
 * **Scope** - Specifies a permission that the add-in needs to AAD.
-The `profile` permission is always needed and it may be the only permission needed, if your add-in does not access Microsoft Graph.
+The `profile` and `openID` permissions are always needed and may be the only permissions needed, if your add-in does not access Microsoft Graph.
 If it does, you also need **Scope** elements for the required Microsoft Graph permissions; for example, `User.Read`, `Mail.Read`.
 Libraries that you use in your code to access Microsoft Graph may need additional permissions.
 For example, Microsoft Authentication Library (MSAL) for .NET requires `offline_access` permission.
 For more information, see [Authorize to Microsoft Graph from an Office Add-in](authorize-to-microsoft-graph.md).

 For Office hosts other than Outlook, add the markup to the end of the `<VersionOverrides ... xsi:type="VersionOverridesV1_0">` section.
 For Outlook, add the markup to the end of the `<VersionOverrides ... xsi:type="VersionOverridesV1_1">` section.